New online exhibition: Dutch Landscape Designed, 1946 -1954

 Online exhibition Dutch Landscape Designed

 Seventy years later, these landscape types are still recognisable in our landscape.
-A good example is the Binnenveld nature area close to Wageningen campus.
+A good example is the Binnenveld nature area close to the Wageningen campus.

 The online exhibition shows landscape plans and photos that were on display in the exhibition at the Forum Library, but new photos have also been added to the online exhibition.